chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Old contributor class and tests were not removed and tests not re-run.", "PROJECT NOTE": "-",
     "NEW INSTRUCTION": "WHEN replacing IntentionMenuContributor with IntentionActionFilter THEN delete old contributor class and tests"
 }

+[2025-12-29 10:47] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "search specific symbols",
+    "MISSING STEPS": "open settings state,inventory settings properties,cross-check bindings", "BOTTLENECK": "Did not enumerate all properties from PluginSettingsState.kt before checking UI bindings.", "PROJECT NOTE": "Configurables are split by category; map settings via bindSelected/bindItem usages.", "NEW INSTRUCTION": "WHEN comparing settings to configurables THEN open entire state file and list all properties" }

+[2025-12-29 10:53] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "update settings dialog,wire bindings,run build,add tests",
+    "BOTTLENECK": "Toggles were identified but not added to any Configurable UI.", "PROJECT NOTE": "Add bound checkboxes in IntentionsConfigurable, InspectionsConfigurable, and EditorActionsConfigurable for the listed flags.", "NEW INSTRUCTION": "WHEN a settings state flag lacks a dialog toggle THEN add a bound checkbox in the relevant Configurable class"
+}